devtron-labs/devtron/docs/setup/install/install-devtron-helm-2.md

 {% endtab %}
 {% endtabs %}

-For those countries/users where Github is blocked or not using , you can use Gitee as the installation source.
+For those countries/users where Github is blocked , you can use Gitee as the installation source.

 {% tabs %}
 {% tab title="Install with Gitee" %}